farhadkpx/Data-Science-Capstone-Project/README.md

 * Every computational process we will display five most frequently possible word choices.

 ### Limitation and Scope
-* The total combination file size is extremely big
+* The total combination file size is extremely big, needs lot of computational power.
-* The reduced file size may not be truly representative of the three files
+* The reduced file(10%) size may not be truly representative of the three files in combination.
+* Scientific terms, unusual combination of input will not generate any prediction.
+* Prediction algorithm will not generate 5 output-choices for all input-text.
-* The tm-package cleaning processes avoids unusual signs or marks
+* The tm-package cleaning processes avoids unusual signs or marks.

 ## **`Links for shiny-app and github sources`**